jasheloper/random-name-gen/README.md

 ## Finally

-`main.js` will listen for the message sent from the worker and this event will handle outputting the result in the browser.
+`main.js` will listen for the message sent back from the worker and this event will handle outputting the result in the browser.

 ```
 output.textContent = message.data;